-The town adopted the revised County Zoning Ordinance in 2009.
+The town adopted the revised County Zoning Ordinance on January 21, 2008.
 The zoning ordinance is administered by the Trempealeau County Planning/Zoning Department.
 For the most part, the town is zoned Exclusive Agriculture-2 except for scattered properties zoned for industrial or business uses.
-A growth area around the City of Whitehall has been established and it is anticipated higher density housing will occur in this area.
 The minimum lot size in the Town is .5 acres for properties located in the Sanitary District and 1.5 acres for all other areas.